 Here’s a taste:

-For Saturday’s lunch, I topped a giant bowl of spinach with chopped raw asparagus, a few stalks of rhubarb, chopped and blanched for about 4 minutes in boiling water, a boiled egg, sliced in half, and edible flowers, tossed with a drizzle of olive oil and a splash of apple cider vinegar.
+For Saturday’s lunch, I topped a giant bowl of spinach with chopped raw asparagus, a few stalks of rhubarb, chopped and blanched for about 4 minutes in boiling water (my mouth did start to feel a bit weird after a bit, perhaps cooking rhubarb another minute or two would be better, or at least a smaller amount), a boiled egg, sliced in half, and edible flowers, tossed with a drizzle of olive oil and a splash of apple cider vinegar.
 Oh, and a few of my over-salted, over-baked first batch of sourdough crackers, crushed on top as surprisingly good croutons.

 Then, the next day, I threw together a rice bowl with raw asparagus, pea tips (from the cover crop), sautéed spinach and garlic, minced ginger, miso, and sesame seeds.